electaco/electaco.github.io/hugo/content/howtos/videostream.md

 {{< my/toc >}}

 ## Short overview
-The video stream also support playing video from a [HLS](https://en.wikipedia.org/wiki/HTTP_Live_Streaming) source.
+The video marker also support playing video from a [HLS](https://en.wikipedia.org/wiki/HTTP_Live_Streaming) source.
 For this you need to link to the m3u8 playlist, and the type needs to be "application/x-mpegURL".

 The easiest way I found to set up a server was to use [Docker](https://www.docker.com/get-started) with [this image](https://github.com/JasonRivers/Docker-nginx-rtmp) and using [ffmpeg](https://ottverse.com/rtmp-streaming-using-ffmpeg-tutorial/) for streaming.